yjrd21/FreeStyle/README.md

 This passion project is a fusion of two things I deeply care about: code and dance.
 If you browse the App Store for dance-related apps, you’ll find fitness programs, rhythm games like JustDance, or learning platforms like Steezy.
 But none are designed to serve freestyle dancers — especially those training for cyphers, jams, or battles.
 This app is built specifically for them.
 At its core, the app focuses on two main features:

-Beat Counter – Syncs with platforms like Spotify, YouTube Music, or SoundCloud to help dancers stay on beat while drilling movement.
+- Beat Counter – Syncs with platforms like Spotify, YouTube Music, or SoundCloud to help dancers stay on beat while drilling movement.
-3D Skeletal Tracking & Playback – Uses computer vision to capture full-body movement as a 3D skeleton in real time, allowing dancers to view simplified skeletal motion for clearer study, playback, and technique replication.
+- 3D Skeletal Tracking & Playback – Uses computer vision to capture full-body movement as a 3D skeleton in real time, allowing dancers to view simplified skeletal motion for clearer study, playback, and technique replication.

 ## Technical Objective

 This app also serves as a portfolio project to showcase my capabilities as an iOS developer.
 It highlights my ability to:

-Design intuitive, user-centric interfaces tailored for niche communities Implement real-time audio synchronization using AVFoundation and CoreMedia Integrate 3D skeleton tracking with computer vision frameworks such as ARKit Build clean, modular, and testable architecture using the MVVM design pattern Develop and consume RESTful APIs to support scalable backend integration Write unit tests and configure a CI pipeline using GitHub Actions for automated quality checks ✨ Features
+- Design intuitive, user-centric interfaces tailored for niche communities
+- Implement real-time audio synchronization using AVFoundation and CoreMedia
+- Integrate 3D skeleton tracking with computer vision frameworks such as ARKit
+- Build clean, modular, and testable architecture using the MVVM design pattern
+- Develop and consume RESTful APIs to support scalable backend integration
+- Write unit tests and configure a CI pipeline using GitHub Actions for automated quality checks

 ## ✨ Features